Disposal guide

 Want your county's specific e-waste rule + nearest drop-off?

-Type your ZIP at /check — verified local rule, free, no signup.
+Type your ZIP at /check for the verified local rule.
+Free, no signup.

 Computers & laptops